sugar-glider27/hawaii-google-maps-analysis/README.md

 | `has_price` | The completeness of a business listing may reflect how actively the business maintains its online presence. |

 ### Preprocessing:
 Before training, missing values in numerical features were imputed using the median value of the corresponding feature.
 Missing categorical values were imputed using the most frequent category.
-The categorical feature `category` was then transformed using one-hot encoding so that it could be used by the Decision Tree model.
+The categorical feature `category` was then transformed using one-hot encoding so that it could be used by the Random Forest model.

 We performed a `GridSearchCV` with 5-fold cross-validation hyperparameter search over multiple combinations of:
 - `n_estimators`